SCENAR Frequently Asked Questions

 What about my conventional treatment?

 If you are receiving treatment from your doctor, it makes sense to inform him about SCENAR therapy.
-Treatment with SCENAR may enable you to reduce or even stop taking some medication, and this can be done under the supervision of your doctor.
+Treatment with SCENAR may enable you to reduce or even stop taking some medication, which can be done under the supervision of your doctor.

 What else do I need to know?

-During the treatment of chronic conditions, occasionally a healing crisis may occur (experienced as a malaise and a complete lack of energy).
+During the treatment of chronic conditions, occasionally, a healing crisis may occur (experienced as a malaise and a complete lack of energy).
 This arises if the body is getting rid of toxic energy too rapidly.
 There are techniques that can be used with the SCENAR to manage this.
 For best results, it is advisable not to bathe or shower for two hours before and after treatment.
-It may be necessary to shave an area of skin to ensure good communication between the device and the nervous system.
-Patients generally experience an increase in energy, more refreshing sleep, and an improved sense of well-being.
+It may be necessary to shave an area of the skin to ensure good communication between the device and the nervous system.
+Patients generally experience increased energy, more refreshing sleep, and an improved sense of well-being.

 How does it differ from other therapies?

 There are several ways in which it differs from other electrical therapies.
-Unlike TENS machines, each impulse is different from the previous one, so the body is unable to adapt to the signal.
+Unlike TENS machines, each impulse is different from the previous one, so the body cannot adapt to the signal.
 The SCENAR impulse is high amplitude, so it stimulates C-fibers, which make up about 85% of the nerves in the body.
 This explains the quick effectiveness of SCENAR therapy on the whole body.

-The SCENAR may affect the operation of cardiac pacemakers, particularly demand type pacemakers.
-It is not used to stimulate directly on the eyes or over the carotid sinus.
+The SCENAR may affect the operation of cardiac pacemakers, particularly demand-type pacemakers.
+It does not stimulate directly on the eyes or over the carotid sinus.